CamelCaseCam/GIL/src/Errors.md

 * Error GIL10: Unable to find siRNA matching given params

 GIL was unable to find a siRNA that satisfies all the paramaters in Block

+* Error GIL11: Sequence contained the following non amino acid characters:

+GIL (or a library you're using/writing) was expecting a sequence of amino acids, but one of the characters wasn't an amino acid.
+For example, MQPF_R wouldn't work because the _ isn't an amino acid

+(Not yet implemented)
+* Error GIL12: Cannot encode sequence bigger than max length (2,147,483,648 chars)

+CGIL Files have a planned sequence length of 2,147,483,648 chars.
+If you're breaking this limit, either you're trying to encode the entire human genome or your compiler is seriously broken.